Meet our Bracknell BID board members - Bracknell BID

 What difference do you hope the BID will have made in the next five years?

 We have a Business Plan which sets out our key objectives and as this is based on direct feedback from the businesses we represent, this will be our key achievements/measures.
-However, there is more to be done and the BID won’t shy away from helping businesses who are struggling where it is possible to do so – initiatives such as the dedicated PCO’s, the newly installed defibrillators, the progress we are making around improving our green spaces etc, could all bring about much wider benefits for so many within the area.
+However, there is more to be done and the BID won’t shy away from helping businesses who are struggling where it is possible to do so – initiatives such as the dedicated PCSO’s, the newly installed defibrillators, the progress we are making around improving our green spaces etc, could all bring about much wider benefits for so many within the area.

 .